This page is designed to answer the following questions:

-Firstly, it will be evidence that you are competent in certain areas.
-Many employers will ask for proof of your training and development at the interview stage and without an accurate record you will not be able to prove this.
+Firstly, it will be evidence that you are competent in particular areas.
+Many employers will ask for proof of your training and development at the interview stage and without an accurate record, you will not be able to prove this.

 It is also important for employers to have a log of learning and the specialist skills of their employees, not only from a practical point of view (e.g. sourcing a relief member of staff with epilepsy training to support an individual with epilepsy) but also for legislative and standards compliance.

 Finally, we are all fallible and, given enough time, will probably forget some of our achievements.
 Keeping a record allows us to look back on our personal development and ensure we remember what we have learned.
 It is also nice to see how far we have come since starting work in the industry.